equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 Motorways Project Office 2013a).
 The Business Case Executive Summary identified the component projects of WestConnex to be delivered in three stages:

-x

-Stage 1: Parramatta to Haberfield (now M4 Widening and M4 East)
+* Stage 1: Parramatta to Haberfield (now M4 Widening and M4 East)

-x

-Stage 2: Beverly Hills to St Peters (now King Georges Road Interchange Upgrade and New M5)
+* Stage 2: Beverly Hills to St Peters (now King Georges Road Interchange Upgrade and New M5)

-x

-Stage 3: Haberfield to St Peters (now M4–M5 Link).
+* Stage 3: Haberfield to St Peters (now M4–M5 Link).

 background image